imbforge/NGSpipe2go/README.md

     ln -s project_folder/imbforge/pipelines/ChIPseq/* project_folder/

 Adjust the information found in the following files:
-- Folder information in modules/RNAseq/tool.locations or modules/ChIPseq/tool.locations
+- Folder information in modules/RNAseq/tool.locations or modules/ChIPseq/tool.locations (*)
+- Project_folder needs to be entered in modules/RNAseq/essential.vars.groovy modules/ChIPseq/essential.vars.groovy (**)
-- Folder information in the recently linked rnaseq- or chipseq pipeline file
+- Folder information in the recently linked rnaseq- or chipseq pipeline file (**)
-- Compute requirements for the used queueing system according to the project data (Whole genome data might need more compute ressources than a low coverage ChIPseq experiment)
+- Compute requirements for the used queueing system according to the project data (Whole genome data might need more compute ressources than a low coverage ChIPseq experiment) (*)

+(*) these steps need to be done once for the setup of NGSpipe2go (**) these steps need to be repeated for each project to be run

 ## Run ##

-We suggest to put the input files to a folder like rawdata.
+We suggest to put the input files to a folder, e.g. project_folder/rawdata.

 To start running the pipeline (tested for bpipe-0.9.8.7)